dpsoccerdude101/dpsoccerdude101/README.md

 ### Hi there 👋, I am Dennis Pavlyuk, a first-generation Ukrainian-American.
-"You get what you expect, and you deserve what you tolerate." -Mark Graban.

 I am young, inventive, conscientious, passionate, and obsessive about my work.
 I take pride in my code and fulfill anticipated business needs in my sprints.
 I bring expertise, charisma, and diplomatic communication to the table.
 I look forward to working with you all.